FrankSeg117/SeatReservationSystem/README.md

 ## Main course Data Structures Project

 Welcome to our humble repository.
-Here, you will see the source code for our course project for our data structures class.
+Here, you will see the source code of our course project for our data structures class.

 ## What is this project?

 In this project, we implemented a system for seat reservation in a baseball stadium.
 This system manages the available seats, client reservations, and a waitlist for a section that may be full.
-The system allows a user to reserve an available seat, cancel reservations, see the availability of free seats, undo the recent transactions, and view a transaction history.
+The system allows a user to reserve an available seat, cancel reservations, see the currently available seats, undo the most recent transactions, and view a transaction history.

+We also added a feature where you can visualize the seats in a diagram format to be more clear of their distribution when the operator is making a reservation.

 ### Key Details

+- Implementation wa

 ### Stadium Sections and Pricing